bestm80eva/pesp/README.md

 language, namely for Free Pascal and Delphi.

 These are my findings trying to parse these files.
-Not everything is implemented yet (e.g. Resource parsing, MZ files), and I may be wrong here and there.
+Not everything is implemented yet (e.g. Resource parsing), and I may be wrong here and there.
 If you have improvements let me know.

 ## License